 The result of an agreement with the State and registered with the National Institute of Industrial Property (INPI), the label "City of art and history" qualifies territories that engage in an active process of knowledge, conservation, mediation and support for architectural quality and the living environment.
 The city of Royan is thus, classified city of art and history.

 More than a postcard, the fifties style which emerges from the landscape of Royan now almost serves as a slogan.
 Bearing nostalgia, the message evokes a time that those under 20 cannot know.
 It carries with it the design of soft and bold architectural lines.
 They are associated with exotic and cinematographic atmospheres, reflections of an era of hope, freedom and reconstruction.
-I'modernist spirit many private villas visible in the resort is often paralleled with the one that French director Jacques Tati used – for artistic purposes – in some of his most famous films, including his 1958 feature “Mon Oncle”.
+I'modernist spirit many villas particularly visible in the seaside resort is often compared to the one that French director Jacques Tati used – for artistic purposes – in some of his most famous films, notably his 1958 feature film “Mon Oncle”.

 Promoting the heritage of Royan